runepnpgodtraining1lol1-sudo/agglayer-docs/README.md

 ### Creating a pull request

-1. **Pull request**: Once your changes are complete, create a pull request against the main branch of Polygon Knowledge Layer.
+1. **Pull request**: Once your changes are complete, create a pull request against the main branch of the Agglayer Documentation.
 2. **Review process**: Your pull request will be reviewed by the maintainers.
 They may request changes or clarifications.
 3. **Responsibility**: Contributors are expected to maintain their contributions over time and update them as necessary to ensure continued accuracy and relevance.

 ### Best practices

-- **Stay informed**: Keep up-to-date with the latest developments in Polygon technologies.
+- **Stay informed**: Keep up-to-date with the latest developments with the Agglayer.
 - **Engage with the community**: Participate in discussions and provide feedback on other contributions.
 - **Stay consistent**: Ensure your contributions are coherent with the rest of the documentation and do not overlap or contradict existing content.